 - Signs of heat exhaustion include heavy sweating, severe headache, muscle cramps, extreme thirst and dark urine.
 If you are experiencing these symptoms, you should seek a cooler environment, drink plenty of water, rest and use water to cool your body.

 - Signs of heat stroke include loss of consciousness, disorientation, confusion, severe nausea or vomiting and very dark urine or no urine.
 Heat stroke is a medical emergency.
 Call 911 or your local emergency number if you are caring for someone who displays symptoms of heat stroke, then take immediate action to cool them down while waiting for help to arrive.

 If you have a less urgent health issue:

-- You can call HealthLinkBC at 811 and speak with a nurse or go to an urgent care centre or clinic if you can do so safely.
+- You can call HealthLinkBC at 811 and speak with a nurse, connect with your family physician if you have one, or go to an urgent care centre or clinic if you can do so safely.
 That way, our emergency medical dispatch staff and paramedics will be available for people who need their services the most.